Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 Desember 2025 02.22.14 UTC
+- WIB: Minggu, 14 Desember 2025 03.30.24 UTC
-- WITA: Minggu, 14 Desember 2025 03.22.14 UTC
+- WITA: Minggu, 14 Desember 2025 04.30.24 UTC
-- WIT: Minggu, 14 Desember 2025 04.22.14 UTC
+- WIT: Minggu, 14 Desember 2025 05.30.24 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: inspirational
+Kategori: success